DHTMLX/docs-todolist/docs/guides/inline_editing.md

 ## Track editor changes

-Subscribe to the [`edit-item`](api/events/edititem_event.md) event to track the value typed into the inline editor before it is saved.
-The event fires on every change of the current (unsaved) value.
+Subscribe to the [`edit-item`](api/events/edititem_event.md) event to track the value typed into the inline editor.
+The event fires as the user types, before the value is saved.

 The snippet below logs the current editor value for a task or project: